Applications: qualitative behavior

 Design your traditional IRA

 You are planning a traditional IRA for retirement: contributions during your working life are pre-tax, and withdrawals during retirement are taxed according to your income bracket when withdrawing.
-Your plan is to start the fund with $20,000 when you turn 30, and then to contribute a fixed yearly amount (modeled with a continuous yearly addition rate) each year until you turn 65.
+Your plan is to start the fund with $20,000 when you turn 30, and then to contribute a fixed yearly amount X (modeled with a continuous yearly addition rate) each year until you turn 65.
 You invest the IRA in a broad market index with average yearly returns of 10% (not adjusted for inflation).
 Starting at age 65 you stop contributing and start withdrawing $70,000 per year after taxes for the next 25 years of retirement, and you would like to have $200,000 remaining in your estate at age 90, both figures measured in today’s dollars.
 Your tax bracket with this retirement income is 20%.
 Inflation is assumed to be a steady 2.5% per year.
 Everything is compounded continuously.
-What should you choose for the yearly contributions ?
+What should you choose for the yearly contributions X?

 Example